 If you go to one of the Norwegian supermarkets, the cost of groceries is rather affordable.
 Frankly, I find Norwegian grocery costs to be roughly on par with most European supermarkets.

-However, the cost of fruit and vegetables beyond basic veggies like spinach and broccoli are often relatively high due to the distance they must travel to arrive North of the Arctic circle.
+However, the cost of fruit and vegetables beyond basic veggies like spinach and broccoli are often relatively high due to the distance they must travel to arrive North of the Arctic Circle.
 So if you rely a lot on salads, you may end up finding groceries a bit on the pricy side.

 One great thing about grocery stores in Tromso is that there are so many options for vegan, gluten-free, etc., and the prices for specialty diet products are not drastically higher than other groceries.
 So if you are worried about finding the type of food you need for your diet, I wouldn’t be concerned!

-You can also dine out for your meals in Tromso, and I do recommend this!
 Tromso is a vibrant university city of 50,000+ people and the dining scene here is delicious.
 I love Nordic food because it’s simple, focuses on local and seasonally available ingredients such as seafood, and it’s creative.

 I mean, where else can you get a dish of fried codfish tongues which taste like delicious chicken nuggets, or reindeer burgers?
 I do suggest staying the hell away from the lutefisk, though, unless you have a stomach that belongs in Fear Factor.

-Here are my tips for eating out in Tromso.
+Here are my tips for eating out in Tromso

 Most restaurants have a good deal for lunch which is dramatically cheaper than dinner.
-Most of the time, I was able to get a two-course lunch for around $20 USD.
-I had a great cheap meal at Mathallen for lunch, where my special was less than $10 USD.
-And I had an amazing two-course meal at the fanciest restaurant in the city, Fisketcompanie, for $40 USD with a table overlooking the harbor!
+Most of the time, I was able to get a two-course lunch for around USD 20.
+I had a great cheap hot meal at Mathallen for lunch, where my special was less than USD 10.

+I also had an amazing two-course meal at the fanciest restaurant in the city, Fisketcompanie, for USD 40 with a table overlooking the harbor!
 However, those same meals at dinner could easily be double the price.
 So if you are looking for cheap eats in Tromso, keep an eye on the lunch deals.

 Do note, as well, that many activities include a meal, such as trips to Sami reindeer camps and dog-sledding adventures, especially if they are evening activities.
 These can reduce your overall costs and take a bit of sting out of the cost of activities in Tromso… easily your biggest expense when traveling to Tromso!